MPIIComputationalEpigenetics/DeepBlue-Manual/02-data-types/02-06-biosources.md

 The *BioSources* controlled vocabulary contains different types of biological sources: cell lines, cell types, lineage, tissues, organs, and others.
 A BioSource contains a name, description, and additional metadata.
-DeepBlue currently imports BioSources from the [ENCODE controlled vocabulary](ftp://hgdownload.cse.ucsc.edu/apache/cgi-bin/encode/cv.ra), and from three ontologies: [Cell Type](http://www.ontobee.org/browser/index.php?o=CL), [Experimental Factor Ontology](http://www.ontobee.org/browser/index.php?o=EFO), and [Uber Anatomy Ontology](http://www.ontobee.org/browser/index.php?o=UBERON).
+DeepBlue currently imports BioSources from three ontologies: [Cell Type](http://www.ontobee.org/browser/index.php?o=CL), [Experimental Factor Ontology](http://www.ontobee.org/browser/index.php?o=EFO), and [Uber Anatomy Ontology](http://www.ontobee.org/browser/index.php?o=UBERON).
 Each term in the BioSource controlled vocabulary has a name, description (if available), the address of a full description of the term, ontology name, namespace of the term, and the ontology comment about the term.

 The command [add_bio_source](http://deepblue.mpi-inf.mpg.de/api.php#api-add_bio_source) is used to insert a new BioSource.
 It is also possible to list all BioSources using the command [list_bio_sources](http://deepblue.mpi-inf.mpg.de/api.php#api-list_bio_sources) and to search all BioSources with a similar name through the command [list_similar_bio_sources](http://deepblue.mpi-inf.mpg.de/api.php#api-list_similar_bio_sources).